smithy-lang/smithy/docs/source/1.0/spec/core/type-refinement-traits.rst

         .. note::

-            The ``mixin`` trait is considered implicitly present in the this property and so does not need to be explicitly added.
+            The ``mixin`` trait is considered implicitly present in this property and does not need to be explicitly added.

-See the :ref:`Smithy spec <mixins>` for details on how mixins work.

 .. code-block:: smithy

+    @mixin
     structure BaseUser {
         id: String
     }